Leptospirosis: Laboratory tests

 For those who are infected, a complete blood count may show a high white cell count and a low platelet count.
 When a low haemoglobin count is present together with a low white cell count and thrombocytopenia, bone marrow suppression should be considered.
 Erythrocyte sedimentation rate and C-reactive protein may also be elevated.

 The kidneys are commonly involved in leptospirosis.
 Blood urea and creatinine levels will be elevated.
 Leptospirosis increases potassium excretion in urine, which leads to a low potassium level and a low sodium level in the blood.
 Urinalysis may reveal the presence of protein, white blood cells, and microscopic haematuria.
 Because the bacteria settle in the kidneys, urine cultures will be positive for leptospirosis starting after the second week of illness until 30 days of infection.

 For those with liver involvement, transaminases and direct bilirubin are elevated in liver function tests.
 The Icterohaemorrhagiae serogroup is associated with jaundice and elevated bilirubin levels.
 Hemolytic anemia contributes to jaundice.
 A feature of leptospirosis is acute haemolytic anaemia and conjugated hyperbilirubinemia, especially in patients with glucose-6-phosphate dehydrogenase deficiency.
 Abnormal serum amylase and lipase levels (associated with pancreatitis) are found in those who are admitted to hospital due to leptospirosis.
 Impaired kidney function with creatinine clearance less than 50 ml/min is associated with elevated pancreatic enzymes.

-For those with severe headache who show signs of meningitis, a lumbar puncture can be attempted.
-If infected, cerebrospinal fluid (CSF) examination shows lymphocytic predominance with a cell count of about 500/mm3, protein between 50 and 100 mg/ml and normal glucose levels.
+For those with severe headaches who show signs of meningitis, a lumbar puncture can be attempted.
+If infected, cerebrospinal fluid (CSF) examination shows lymphocytic predominance with a cell count of about 500/mm3, protein between 50 and 100 mg/mL and normal glucose levels.
 These findings are consistent with aseptic meningitis.